-This has been a recipe that I wanted to try out.
-So when my friend told me that she really wanted to try some, and macaron is her daughter’s favourite pastry, so I knew I just had to try it out.
+However, this is also a recipe that I had wanted to try out.
+So when my friend told me that macaron is her daughter’s favourite pastry, so I knew I just had to try it out.
 I am quite glad that the macarons rose nicely in the rainy weather today.
-Probably due to the higher sugar content used in this recipe?

 - Pink food coloring gel, optional (Please see note)

-6. Pipe out the mixture onto baking paper (I am using Glad), doing circles first.
+- Pipe out the mixture onto baking paper, doing circles first.
 Bang baking tray on counter top for about 10-20 times.
 Using a toothpick, poke the air bubbles that surface.
 Continue piping the ears for half of the macarons.
-Leave to dry for about 5 mins before piping the pink portion on ears and nose.
+Leave to dry for about 5 mins before piping the pink portion for ears and nose.
 Let shells dry for 40-45 mins.

-7. Preheat oven to 150C, bake for 15 mins.
+- Preheat oven to 150C, bake for 15 mins.
 I am baking on 2nd lower rack.
 If your bottom heat is not too hot, you can place on lowest rack.
-(Please adjust temperature on your own.
-My oven is quite hot, so I am baking at 130C instead, for about 20 mins).

-8. Remove from oven and cool completely before peeling the macaron shells off the baking paper.
-Fill with your favourite filling - I am using chocolate ganache here.
-Also, take a look at other filling options I have done before.
+- Remove from oven and cool completely before peeling the macaron shells off the baking paper.
+Fill with your favourite filling.

-I have also made a short clip of the making-of.
-I wasn’t able to video the macaron process before baking because my toddler took away my phone lol.
+I have also made a short clip of the decorating part.
+I wasn’t able to video the macaron process before baking because my toddler took away my phone!